Behavioral Strategy Discipline Charter

 - Measurement: Report Δ‑B, TTFB, and behavior retention (with denominators and windows).
 Avoid proxy KPIs.

-- Evidence Discipline: Link claims to sources or label numbers as illustrative.
+- Evidence Discipline: Link claims to sources or label numbers as examples.
 Maintain an Evidence Ledger.

 - Ethical Transparency: Defaults are configuration.
 Preserve autonomy, explain recommendations, and keep change paths reversible.

 - Practical Creativity: Favor situation‑specific designs informed by behavioral science.
-Avoid “one‑size‑fits‑all” nudges.
+Avoid nudge‑first templates and “one‑size‑fits‑all” interventions.

 - Replication Awareness: Treat contested effects with caution (e.g., broad loss‑aversion claims).
 Test in your context.